lilymedina/lilymedina.github.io/_pages/tools.md

 ======

-* [CausalQueries](https://integrated-inferences.github.io/CausalQueries/index.html) is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.
+* [CausalQueries](https://integrated-inferences.github.io/CausalQueries/index.html) is a package that lets you declare binary causal models, update beliefs about causal types given data and calculate arbitrary estimands.   (co-author)
-* [DesignLibrary](https://declaredesign.org/r/designlibrary/) is a collection of canonical designs that can be easily customized and intorregated. (co-developer)
+* [DesignLibrary](https://declaredesign.org/r/designlibrary/) is a collection of canonical designs that can be easily customized and intorregated. (co-author)
 * [estimatr](https://declaredesign.org/r/estimatr/) a statistical package for computing design-based estimators.  (contributor)

 Package Documentation